Saudi, OPEC may make up for Russian oil output loss as Biden visit looms | Headlines

 Western sanctions could reduce production from Russia, the world's second-largest oil exporter, by as much as 2 million to 3 million bpd, according to a range of industry estimates.
 Russia was already producing below its OPEC+ target of 10.44 million bpd in April with output running at about 9.3 million.

 A Western diplomat said Russia might be ready to agree with other members of OPEC+ to fill a gap in its output to preserve unity in the group and maintain support from the Gulf, which has tended to take a neutral stance over the Ukraine war.
 OPEC+ agreed to slash output by a record amount in 2020 when the pandemic hammered demand.
-The group has gradually wound down that deal, which expires in September.
-By then the group will have limited spare capacity to lift output further.
+By September, when the deal expires, the group will have limited spare capacity to lift output further.

 Saudi Arabia is now producing 10.5 million bpd and has rarely tested sustained production levels above 11 million bpd.
+Riyadh says it is working on boosting its nameplate capacity to 13.4 million bpd from the current 12.4 million by 2027.
 The only other OPEC state with significant ability to produce more oil in the UAE, although OPEC is estimated to have less than 2 million bpd of spare capacity in total.

 "There is not much spare oil in the market to replace potentially lost barrels from Russia," said Bjarne Schieldrop, chief commodities analyst at SEB bank.